 When it comes to your skin care routine, does it really matter that much what order you apply your products in?
 Turns out, it matters quite a lot.
 As in, putting serum on after moisturiser makes about as much sense as putting your underwear on over your jeans.
 So.. what order should you be applying your skin care?
 A good rule of thumb is that you should apply your skin care routine in order of thickness, starting with the thinnest formula to the thickest.
-We've broken down how to correctly apply all your skin care products for the most effective routine.
+We've broken down how to correctly apply all your products in this step by step skincare order for the most effective routine.
 Of course, you don’t have to own and use all these products, but knowing where they slot into your skin care routine is key to helping your skin care work effectively.

 Step 1.
 Cleanser